salihabrik/alx-interview/0x0A-primegame/README.md

   - Understanding what prime numbers are.
   - Efficient algorithms for identifying prime numbers within a range.

-- **Sieve of Eratosthenes:**
-  - An efficient algorithm for finding all prime numbers up to any given limit.

 - **Game Theory:**
   - Basic principles of competitive games where players take turns.
   - The concept of optimal play.